Build Beyond Belief

 🟡

-You want to build something you'll actually keep using.
-A tool, a system, a workflow that saves you real time every week.
+You want something you will actually keep using.
+A tool, a system, or a workflow that saves real time every week.
 Total time: 30 minutes.

 Build Ideas